FAIR-by-Design-Methodology/FAIR-by-Design_ToT/resources/Stage 1 – Prepare/02-Preparing FAIR Learning Objects/02-Preparing FAIR Learning Objects.md

 > Image by AUTHOR(link) from Pixabay(link)

-The Pixabay license allows use of content:
+At the current moment, the Pixabay license allows use of content:

 - for free
 - without attribution (although recommended)
-- for modification adn adaptation into new work
+- for modification and adaptation into new work

 #### Citing